 Multiple logins and complex workflows that don’t quite work on mobile are why enterprises only see 15-20% adoption of their mobile SaaS apps.
 When there are dozens of applications and approval types, approvals get lost in email and are slowed down – resulting in late fees, delayed collections, compliance risks and dissatisfied employees.
 Managers with a hefty amount of approvals decide to punt, and wait until they’re back in the office – or worse, back from vacation – to approve what should be so easy to approve right now.

 At Capriza, we know a few things about mobility.
 Our ApproveSimple solution, which is a consolidated and simplified experience for all your approvals using your existing SaaS applications, grew out of 7+ years of experience mobilizing workflows from enterprises’ existing web-enabled corporate applications.
 ApproveSimple elegantly bridges approvals in one place, across mobile, desktop and even Slack and Microsoft Teams – wherever your employees happen to spend their time.

 It’s the sort of SaaS solution that can actually become not merely a competitive advantage, but even a hiring advantage as well.
 Take it from Richard, the Head Administrator at an Outpatient Surgery Center whom we talked to in this digital transformation white paper:

 “We think that with the right system in place and investments in training we can make our day-to-day tooling a hiring advantage.
 As in, ‘You can go work there on a clumsy system, or you can come work here where things are state-of-the-art’.”

-Sign up for a complimentary test drive of Capriza ApproveSimple, or visit our resources for more information on how ApproveSimple can immediately simplify the mobile SaaS experience, while improving your company’s approvals across the board.
+Sign up here for a quick demonstration of Capriza’s ApproveSimple, or visit our resources for more information on how ApproveSimple can immediately simplify the mobile SaaS experience, while improving your company’s approvals across the board.